 - The pool owner must have sufficient insurance to cover injured patrons.
 (One million dollars is the recommended amount.)

 For more info on the Arizona State Legislature requirements for pools, click here.

-Compensation for Swimming Pool Injuries
+What Compensation May Be Available for Swimming Pool Injuries?

 If the owner or caretaker of a swimming pool can be proven negligent, the injured party may seek compensation for any of the following damages: